tina4stack/tina4-documentation/docs/getting-started/php/-Basics/d-using-env-for-settings.md

 The above implies that the following file `.env.development` will be used for the project.

+## Hot Tips
 >- Don't save your production .env in your git repo
+>- Use arrays as you would in PHP in the .env